Apprenticeships - recruiting an apprentice

 The standards govern what training should be contained within an apprenticeship to ensure that the apprentice is fully competent in all relevant areas on completion of their apprenticeship.
 Some standards contain qualifications and others do not but all focus on skills, knowledge and behaviours.
 All standards will have an end point assessment at the end and are marked distinction, pass or fail.

 Employers are helping to develop new apprenticeships from level 2 to level 7 in many occupations.
-The Schools standards and frameworks list shows the range of apprenticeships available now
+The Schools Apprentice Standards list shows the range of apprenticeships available now

 A minimum of 20% of an apprentice’s time is to be spent on off the job training.
 Off the job training is ‘learning which is undertaken outside of the normal day-to-day working environment and leads towards the achievement of an apprenticeship’